DRIVING ADVICE, ECO DRIVING

 Obstructions to the driver

-On the driver’s side, only use mats suitable for the vehicle, attached with the pre-fitted components, and check the fitting regularly.
-Do not lay one mat on top of another.
+On the driver’s side, only use mats adapted to the vehicle that attach to the preinstalled parts, and regularly check their mounting.
+Do not place several mats on top of each other.

 - An underinflated tyre increases fuel consumption.